krishaamer/green-filter-research/research/literature/ai.md

 Lennart Ziburski (2018).
 The UX of AI.

+Leswing, Kif (2023).
+Nvidia reveals new A.I.
+Chip, says costs of running LLMs will ’drop significantly’. *CNBC*.

 Levesque, Hector J., Davis, Ernest and Morgenstern, Leora (2012).
 The winograd schema challenge.
 In: *Proceedings of the thirteenth international conference on principles of knowledge representation and reasoning*.
 Rome, Italy: AAAI Press, p.
 552–561.

 Lew, Gavin and Schumacher, Robert M. Jr (2020). *AI and UX: Why artificial intelligence needs user experience*.
 Berkeley, CA: Apress.